 HOW TO FIND THE APPROXIMATE YEAR OF WEDDING

-NOTE : The below is based on around 10 lakh peoples survey.
-Few may warry.
+NOTE : The below is based on a survey conducted on around 10 lakh people.
+A few may vary.

 To check Wedding year we need to consider Birth Date only.
-For Birth Date Wedding possibility Year has been given below:
+For Birth Date, the Wedding possibility Year has been given below: